 Contributions are not tax-deductible, but because contributions are made after tax, funds can be withdrawn tax- and penalty-free at age 59 ½ provided the account has been open at least five year.
 Individuals may contribute up to $5,500 or 100% of compensation, whichever is less, and those over 50 may contribute an additional $1,000 of compensation.

 IRA rollovers allow you to move assets from a 401(k), 403(b), 457, or other qualified employer-sponsored retirement plan without tax or penalty.
-A rollover typically occurs as a result of a job change or retirement.
+A rollover can follow a job change or retirement.
 Rollover IRAs offer tax-deferred growth potential until distributions are taken from the account.
 If distributions are taken prior to age 59 ½, taxes and an IRS penalty may apply.
 Mandatory distributions are required at age 70 ½.
-Rollovers made from an employer-sponsored plan to an IRA provide a greater amount of investment choices than are typically offered in an employer plan.
+Rollovers made from an employer-sponsored plan to an IRA may provide a broader range of investment choices and costs than are typically offered in an employer plan.

 SIMPLEs, or Savings Incentive Match Plans for Employees, are retirement plans that small business owners can open for their employees.
 The plan is available to any small business owner with less than 100 employees.
 Many plans do not have a designated financial institution, so employees may hold their SIMPLE individual retirement account (IRA) at the brokerage of their choice.